revaturelabs/interviewquestions/InterviewSpecificQuestions/SDLC/SDLC.md

 <blockquote>

-- Sprints refer to short (almost always less than four weeks, sometimes as short as one week), repeating period of development in which key parts of the project are completed.
+- Sprints refer to short (almost always less than four weeks, sometimes as short as one week), repeating periods of development in which key parts of the project are completed.

 </blockquote>